LogoLogo

 The amount of ticks per revolution of the encoder shaft is dependent on the motor and encoder.
 Manufacturers of motors with built-in encoders will have information on the amount of ticks per revolution.

 Visit the manufacturers website for your motor or encoders for more information on encoder counts.
-For HD Hex Motors or Core Hex Motors visit the Motor documentation.
+For HD Hex Motors or Core Hex Motors visit the documentation.

 • At the motor - 4 counts/revolution